Estimated reading time: 16 minutes

-I also publish a bi-weekly newsletter that comes straight to your email, but only for subscribers.
+I also publish a bi-weekly newsletter to your email, but only for subscribers.

-I’m also looking for anyone who might want help with their budget as I am willing to look over your work and make suggestions.
+I’m also looking for anyone who might want help with their budget, as I am willing to review your work and make suggestions.

 Seasonal Frugal Recipe Box

-Starting now I’ll be posting Christmas recipes up until after New Years’ 2021 and I’m very excited to find new recipes.
+I’ll be posting Christmas recipes until after New Year’s 2021, and I’m very excited to find new recipes.

-It would make a delicious Christmas side-dish to go with your turkey, stuffing, gravy, and mashed potatoes
+It would make a delicious Christmas side dish with your turkey, stuffing, gravy, and mashed potatoes.

 Thoughts Corner By Mr.CBB

-As the new year approaches now is the time to educate yourself about finance and budgeting.
+As the new year approaches, now is the time to educate about finance and budgeting.

-If you have any questions please message me.
+If you have any questions, please feel free to message me.

-Like most people, we are preparing for Christmas by writing out a master baking list so we have all the ingredients.
+Like most people, we are preparing for Christmas by writing out a master baking list to have all the ingredients.

-Mrs. CBB has the job of putting out the Christmas decorations that we have in a big bin under our stairs.
+Mrs. CBB has the job of putting out the Christmas decorations in a big bin under our stairs.

-Other than that I’ve been working from home most days and we made a trip to the city which I cringe because it’s so busy.
+Besides that, I’ve been working from home most days, and we made a trip to the city, which I cringe at because it’s so busy.

-Plus, I had to pay $20 for parking which makes my blood boil, like really $20 is massive but not for Toronto.
+Plus, I had to pay $20 for parking, which makes my blood boil like $20 is massive but not for Toronto.

-I purchased 3 meals from two different Ontario food kit companies and I will be blogging all about it.
+I purchased 3 meals from two Ontario food kit companies and will blog about it.

 Is it worth it?
 How much would it cost us to make the same meal at home?